lubusIN/WP-Query-Console/README.md

 ![Plugin Screenshot](https://raw.githubusercontent.com/lubusIN/wp-query-console/master/assets/screenshot-1.gif)

 >**Disclaimer:** Plugin development is in progress & we are constantly improving the code.
-If you think code can be improved or have any suggestion feel free to send a PR or [open an issue](https://github.com/lubusIN/wp-query-console/issues).
+If you think code can be improved or have any suggestions, feel free to send a PR or [open an issue](https://github.com/lubusIN/wp-query-console/issues).

 ## Roadmap